May 21 Update

 April 3 Update

-Under Governor Scott’s “Stay Home, Stay Safe” order for Vermonters, you are encouraged to get outside for exercise and fresh air.
-We encourage you to spend time outdoors locally with members of you own household and to stay 6’ or more away from anyone you may encounter.
+Hiking: Under Governor Scott’s “Stay Home, Stay Safe” order for Vermonters, you are encouraged to get outside for exercise and fresh air.
+We encourage you to spend time outdoors locally with members of your own household and to stay 6’ or more away from anyone you may encounter.

 We are in the middle of a health emergency and to avoid the spread of COVID-19, we all must stay home as much as possible.
 As of April 3, the Long Trail and side trails on state lands are closed by the Department of Forests, Parks, and Recreation.
 The Green Mountain Club doesn’t have the authority to close trails on other lands, but we are asking everyone to please avoid using the Long Trail, Appalachian Trail, side trails, and facilities until the Governor lifts the Stay at Home order.